StevenMayher/432-2022/classes/class20/README.md

 ## Announcements

+1. There is a Minute Paper after today's class, due Wednesday at noon.
+You'll [find it here](https://bit.ly/432-2022-min-20).
-1. To use the tools we'll demonstrate today for CART analyses, you'll need to install the `party`, `rpart` and `rpart.plot` packages.
+2. To use the tools we'll demonstrate today for CART analyses, you'll need to install the `party`, `rpart` and `rpart.plot` packages.
-2. Lab 4 grades and feedback [are now available](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab04#post-deadline-materials), and we've also shared [essays we liked responding to each of the three prompts to Question 1](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab04#post-deadline-materials).
+3. Lab 4 grades and feedback [are now available](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab04#post-deadline-materials), and we've also shared [essays we liked responding to each of the three prompts to Question 1](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab04#post-deadline-materials).

 ## Upcoming Deliverables